-- Identify the trees that need pruning for health and form (fruit/timber), coppicing and pollarding (fast growing multipurpose trees).
-These trees may have been present in the field before the forest garden approach began implementation. - Set up adequate first aid supplies on site in a central location. - Inform farmers to bring their Forest Garden designs to the workshop - Inform farmers to bring their machetes and cutting tools they may have - Set up tool sanitation station in a central location easy to access between each activity
+- □ Identify the trees that are in need of pruning for health and form (fruit/timber), coppicing and pollarding (fast growing multipurpose trees).
+These trees may have been present in the field before the forest garden approach began implementation. - □ Set up adequate first aid supplies on site in a central location. - □ Inform farmers to bring their Forest Garden designs to the workshop - □ Inform farmers to bring their machetes and cutting tools they may have - $\hfill\square$ Set up tool sanitation station in a central location easy to access between each activity

-Bleach for sanitizing tools
+- □ Bleach for sanitizing tools

-Clean rag
+- □ Clean rag

-2 rakes
+- □ 2 rakes

-A sufficient number of the following pruning implements to ensure there are enough $% \left\{ 1,2,,n\right\}$

-for practice in small groups (1-5 of each type implements):
+- □ A sufficient number of the following pruning implements to ensure there are enough for practice in small groups (1-5 of each type implements):

-pruning shears
+- □ pruning shears

-hand shears
+- □ hand shears

-pruning saws
+- □ pruning saws

-pruning knives
+- □ pruning knives

-scissors
+- □ scissors

-machetes (each farmer requested to bring their own)
+- □ machetes (each farmer requested to bring their own)